Accrued Expenses: Definition

-With the amount of accrued expense.
-In Mr. John’s Case, the journal entry would be:
+With the amount of accrued expense in Mr. John’s Case, the journal entry would be:

-The effect of the above journal entry would be two folds:
+The effect of the above journal entry would be twofolds:

-- When preparing the Profit & Loss Account, the Telephone Expense will be shown at $4,330 ($3,460 + $870). and
+- When preparing the profit and loss account, the telephone expense will be shown at $4,330 ($3,460 + $870)

 Accrued Interest Expenses

-For example, assume that on July 1, 2019, the Dogget Company borrows $10,000 from a local bank at Both principal and interest are payable in four quarterly installments, beginning on 1 October 2019.
+For example, suppose that on 1 July 2019, Dogget Company borrowed $10,000 from a local bank.
+Both the principal and interest are payable in four quarterly installments, beginning on 1 October 2019.

 Accrued Salaries Expenses

-Salaries expenses are another example of accrued expenses for which adjusting entries normally are made.
-An adjustment necessary because the date that the salaries are paid does not necessarily correspond to the last date of the accounting period.
+Salaries expenses are another example of accrued expenses for which adjusting entries are normally made.
+An adjustment is necessary because the date that the salaries are paid does not necessarily correspond to the last date of the accounting period.